 A Passionate Woman (2010)

-In 1950s Yorkshire, Betty Stevenson, a married mother of one, falls in love with her Polish neighbour, Alex Crazenovski aka “Craze.”
-The two begin an affair and Craze sends a letter to Betty asking her to run away with him.
-She responds in kind and her letter is found by Craze’s pregnant wife, who promptly seeks him out at the fairground where he works and shoots him dead.
-With her lover dead, Betty continues her life with husband Donald and baby Mark.
+In 1950s Yorkshire, Betty Stevenson, a married mother of one, becomes enamored with her Polish neighbor, Alex Crazenovski, also known as ‘Craze’.
+The two engage in an affair and Craze sends a letter to Betty inviting her to run away with him.
+In response, Betty sends a letter back confessing her feelings.
+However, Craze’s pregnant wife discovers the correspondence and seeks him out at the fairground where he works, ultimately shooting him.
+Despite losing her lover, Betty carries on with her life alongside husband Donald and their baby Mark.
+Fast forward to the 1980s when Mark gets married and word of Betty’s former indiscretion surfaces publicly.

 Date of download: 2015-11-11T17:22:34+00:00